abstracta/jmeter-java-dsl/docs/guide/README.md

 JMeter already provides means to run a test on several machines controlled by one master/client machine.
 This is refered as [Remote Testing](http://jmeter.apache.org/usermanual/remote-test.html).

-JMeter remote testing requires to setup nodes in server mode (as slaves) (using `bin/jmeter-server` JMeter script) with a configured keystore (usually `rmi_keystore.jks`, generated with `bin/` JMeter script) which will execute a testplan triggered in a client/master node.
+JMeter remote testing requires to setup nodes in server/slave mode (using `bin/jmeter-server` JMeter script) with a configured keystore (usually `rmi_keystore.jks`, generated with `bin/` JMeter script) which will execute a test plan triggered in a client/master node.

 You can trigger such tests with the DSL using `DistributedJMeterEngine` as in following example: